 James claims to eat a slice of cheese pizza, a candy bar, and a bag of chips for lunch.
 Not the healthiest of meals, but it also doesn’t appear to have a negative side effect on the Jeopardy champion.

-On average, Holzhauer bets $9,612 per Daily Double.
-This number would probably be higher if it weren’t for a few Daily Double’s that James came across early on in the show.
+On average, Holzhauer bet $9,000 per Daily Double.
+This number would probably be higher if it weren’t for a few Daily Double’s that James came across early on in the show, forcing him to wager the maximum on the board.

 12. There Is No Jeopardy Limit to How Much James Can Win